saio-fr/apidocs/docs/javascript-api.md

 ## Support

-If you have a problem with an API call, such as not returning the correct value or not performing the intended action, email contact@saio.fr.
-(If you can provide a link or code we can test, it will be easier for us to test the functionality and help you in the best delays)
+If you have a problem with an API call, such as an incorrect return value or an intended action not performing, email contact@saio.fr.
+(If you can provide a link with your code, it will be easier for us to test the functionality and help you in the best delays)

 ## API Functions